movementlabsxyz/movement-docs/docs/Developers/tutorials/Build dApp/aptos.md

 ## Initialize your Environment

-Initialize your Aptos profile for your package development and add M1 as a custom network.
-M1 is our current blockchain that supports Aptos deployments.
+Initialize your Aptos profile for your package development and add Movement as a custom network.
+Movement is our current blockchain that supports Aptos deployments.

 ```bash
 aptos init --network custom --rest-url https://aptos.testnet.movementlabs.xyz